Professional Periodontal Disease Treatment in Florissant

 - Teeth sensitivity.

 - Receding of gums or teeth appearing longer.

 - Any change in the way teeth fit together when biting or a change in the fit of partial dentures.

 If left untreated, gum disease can become a serious problem.
+Check out THIS article about the link between gum bacteria imbalance and Alzheimer’s disease.
 Don’t wait to call our team at Koch Park Dental to get you the care you need!

 Treatment for Periodontal Disease

 Had a good visit yesterday.
 No pain, pretty white fillings.
 Nice staff that helped me to relax for 2-1/2 hours, ugh.
 But I am fine.
 Love you all.
 Definitely not afraid to go to the dentist anymore.
 Dr. B. thanks for checking on me.—Debbie Z.

 The sooner gum disease is treated, the better!
 Contact us if you are experiencing any of the symptoms.
 We begin with oral bacteria testing, with results in 2 weeks, to determine what is causing the problem and decide the best course of treatment.
 Successful treatment of gum disease includes behavior modification (such as quitting smoking), professional deep cleaning, medication, and surgery in extreme cases.
 With proper care care and treatment, gum disease can be successfully reversed.

 Get Gum Disease Treatment in Florissant!